 US stocks slide, extending a weak start to 2014

-NEW YORK (AP) — Stocks are lower on Wall Street, continuing a weak start to the New Year.
+NEW YORK (AP) — U.S. stocks are lower, continuing a weak start to the New Year.

-Wendy’s slumped 3 percent after the stock was downgraded by analysts at Janney Capital Markets, who said sales could be weak.
+Wendy’s slumped 3 percent after the stock was downgraded by analysts at Janney Capital Markets, who said sales could be weak in the fourth quarter.